 Geometry and construction

-With the Liv Langma Advanced Pro Disc version yet to make its pro peloton debut, putting the bike in any sort of category is hard, and there I go wanting to pigeon hole.
-In terms of geometry it's very similar to the Liv Envie Advanced, or the Cannondale Supersix Evo women's, or with its 525mm stack (the bigger the number the more relaxed and upright a bike will feel) and 378 reach (how stretched out you are), it seems to equate to the lovechild of the Canyon Aeroad WMN CF SLX Disc (509 stack and 376 reach) and the Specialized S-Works Venge (536 stack and 386 reach).
+Putting the Liv Langma Advanced Pro 0 in any sort of category is hard, In terms of geometry it's very similar to the Liv Envie Advanced, or the Cannondale Supersix Evo women's, or with its 525mm stack (the bigger the number the more relaxed and upright a bike will feel) and 378 reach (how stretched out you are), it seems to equate to the lovechild of the Canyon Aeroad WMN CF SLX Disc (509 stack and 376 reach) and the Specialized S-Works Venge (536 stack and 386 reach).

-Less gender specific is the full Shimano Ultegra hydraulic disc set-up, which quite frankly we all adore, and the tubeless wheel system of the Giant SLR 1 wheels and Giant Gavia AC 1 tubeless tyre combo, which coming set up and ready to roll out the box is an excellent touch.
+Less gender specific is the full Shimano Ultegra disc set-up, either Di2 or hydraulic, which quite frankly we all adore, and the tubeless wheel system of the Giant SLR 1 wheels and Giant Gavia AC 1 tubeless tyre combo, which coming set up and ready to roll out the box is an excellent touch.

-I've put the bike somewhat through its, mostly hilly, paces firstly in my local Peak District hills, then up to Cumbria to ride Great Dun Fell, which I might add, at 848 metres of mostly stupidly steep riding, should be on every cyclist's hit list.
+I've been lucky enough to put the bikes somewhat through its, mostly hilly, paces firstly in my local Peak District hills, and then took the Advance Pro Disc up to Cumbria to ride Great Dun Fell, which I might add, at 848 metres of mostly stupidly steep riding, should be on every cyclist's hit list.